The BEST Chocolate Chip Cookies

 Next, add your egg and a dessertspoonful of your flour mixture and beat until all of the egg has been incorporated.

-Tip - Overbeating your flour will affect the texture of your cookies
+Tip - Overbeating your flour will affect the texture of your cookies.

 Remove your mixer bowl and gently pull the dough together with your hands.

 Tip: Always refrigerate your cookie dough.
 It improves the texture and flavour of your baked cookies.
+Alternatively, freeze the dough in balls and then bake the cookies from frozen; increase the baking time by 5 minutes.

 Heat your oven and line your baking tray with greaseproof paper.
 Place your cookie balls about 3 inches apart.